Coinbase opens at $381 per share, valuing the crypto exchange at nearly $100B – TechCrunch

 Today shares of Coinbase began to trade after the company executed a direct listing.
-From a reference price of $250, Coinbase shares opened at $381 today, a change of around 52% percent.
-At its open Coinbase was valued at $99.6 billion on a fully-diluted basis.
+From a reference price of $250, Coinbase shares opened at $381 today, a change of around 52%.
+At its open Coinbase was valued at $99.6 billion on a fully diluted basis.
 As of the time of writing Coinbase has appreciated further to just over $400 per share, valuing the company at a touch more than $104 billion.

-Coinbase was worth $65.3 billion at its reference price, on a fully-diluted basis.
+Coinbase was worth $65.3 billion at its reference price, on a fully diluted basis.

 Coinbase’s debut has been hotly anticipated, thanks to its position inside the greater crypto economy and, from a purely startup perspective, its huge value unlock.
 Private investors poured capital into the company during its life as a private company, valuing it as high as $8 billion.